eloualiche/miscr/README.md

 Stuff for R

-Vignettes: there is one vignette that shows how to use both functions
+Vignettes: there is one [vignette](./vignettes/examples.Rmd) that shows how to use both functions

-For now just `ls_objects()` and `datem_conv`.
-More to come!

 You can install

--  The current version from [github](https://github.com/eloualiche/miscr) with
+-  The current version from [github](https://github.mit.edu/erikl/miscr) with

 	```R
 	library(devtools)